View on GitHub

 Config files

 They are deprecated.
-They can break document portability and there are better ways to customize the behavior of languages (for example, hooks and packages).
+They can break document portability and there are more modern alternatives to customize the behavior of languages (for example, hooks and packages).